-The world of hair color can be intimidating, with every colorist and salon boasting their tried and true signature techniques.
-Stepping into a new salon means your outcome may be unpredictable; we’ve all had color services that are quick in-and-out jobs, but there’s those of us that have been in the salon for the good portion of the day (hello 11 hours!).
-So, to take some of the guess work out of the equation, we reached out to Dana Ionato from Sally Hershberger Salon New York to walk us through the salon visit, what we need to know before we go in, and how to make the most out of our appointment…
+The world of hair color can be intimidating.
+With every colorist and salon boasting their tried and true signature techniques, stepping into a new salon means your outcome may be unpredictable.
+We’ve all had color services that are quick in-and-out jobs, but there are those of us who have been in the salon for the good portion of the day (hello 11 hours!).
+So, to take some of the guesswork out of the equation, we reached out to Dana Ionato from Sally Hershberger Salon New York to walk us through the salon visit, what we need to know before we go in, and how to get the color we want.
+Read her expert advice below!

 Coconut oil works best as a pre-color treatment.
 To keep it simple, use once a week for four weeks leading up to your appointment.
-Liquify extra virgin coconut oil and apply a good amount to your ends, then mid shaft.
+Liquify extra virgin coconut oil and apply a good amount to your ends, then the mid-shaft.
 Leave on for 20 minutes before shampooing.
-As a deep conditioner, Dana recommends Shu Uemura Moisture Replenish, it’s amazing.
-For chemically damaged hair, Olaplex works wonders and she suggests brushing the hair out thoroughly at night with a Mason Pearson boar bristle brush.
+As a deep conditioner, Dana recommends Shu Uemura Moisture Replenish.
+“It’s amazing,” she raves.
+For chemically damaged hair, Olaplex works wonders and she suggests brushing the hair out thoroughly at night with a Mason Pearson Boar Bristle Brush.
 Its ability to take natural oils and push them down to the ends can help repair the hair better than anything else.
-Our bodies produce enough oil to hydrate (Marcia Brady had the right idea).

 With Pinterest and social media, there are so many references to find the perfect color.
 Choose your photos carefully.
-Pick ones you love, and know why you love it.
+Pick ones you love, and know why you love them.
 Ask yourself…

 - Do I style my hair?
 Because all color will look better styled in a photo.

 - They are not black and white.

 - Also, bring photos of color you don’t like, and know why.

 Hair language is more complicated than you think since there are so many shades and hues.
 Here is Dana’s cheat sheet: